Hello creative friends,

 All the elements for the card are in a 2 page PDF printable… simply print, cut and assemble.

-All the measurements and assembly details are in a handy tutorial in this months club kit.
+All the measurements and assembly details are in a handy PDF tutorial.

 The image above shows: